 To further illustrate the application of different sources of guidance, let's consider a few case studies:

 A manufacturing company seeks to improve its quality management system.
-They decide to implement ISO 9001, a globally recognized standard for quality management.
-The standard provides a framework for establishing, implementing, maintaining, and continually improving a quality management system.
+Plus, they decide to implement ISO 9001, a globally recognized standard for quality management.
+Think about it: the standard provides a framework for establishing, implementing, maintaining, and continually improving a quality management system.
 The company invests in training for its employees and hires a consultant to help them interpret and implement the standard.
 They also adapt the standard to their specific context, developing internal procedures and processes that align with the standard's requirements.

 A construction company is required to comply with environmental regulations regarding stormwater runoff.
 They implement a stormwater management plan that complies with all applicable regulations.
 The plan includes measures to prevent erosion, control sediment, and minimize the discharge of pollutants into waterways.
 The company also trains its employees on stormwater management practices and conducts regular inspections to ensure compliance with the plan.